 +names

 The itinerary included dates in Sydney and Canberra (at a reception with the High Commissioner).
-Bob Warren and Elaine Cookson have also organised a visit to Forester High School, so the musicians can experience life in an Australian school first hand.
+Bob Warren and Elaine Cookson also organised a visit to Forester High School, so the musicians were able to experience life in an Australian school.

 The main aims of the tour were to promote the advantages of and the need of music for deaf children; to establish links with Australian schools; and to act as ambassadors for the U.K. Every opportunity was taken to appear on TV and radio, and there was some media interest.